devops329/devops/courseDevelopmentNotes.md

     https://www.youtube.com/watch?v=ZzPZe36RdkU

-## Autograder
+## AutoGrader

 Allow impersonation. ✅

-Fix the deliverable steps to reflect the autograder usage.
+Fix the deliverable steps to reflect the AutoGrader usage.

 Change instruction for when they fork, add ta as collaborator ✅